Dougald Lamont: Early life

 Lamont holds Bachelor of Arts and Master of Arts degrees in English literature from the University of Manitoba.
-He was a vice-president of the Graduate Students' Association and a member of the University of Manitoba Board of Governors.
+He was a vice-president of the University of Manitoba Graduate Students' Association and a member of the University of Manitoba Board of Governors.
 Lamont worked as an instructor in government–business relations at the University of Winnipeg.

 Political career

 He ran for a seat in the Manitoba legislature in the 2003 provincial election, placing second in St. Boniface behind then-finance minister and future New Democratic Party of Manitoba leader and Premier Greg Selinger.

 In 2013, Lamont was the runner-up in the Manitoba Liberal Party leadership election to Rana Bokhari.

 Lamont has worked as an advisor to Jon Gerrard, Sharon Carstairs, MaryAnn Mihychuk, Robert-Falcon Ouellette, and Winnipeg City Council member John Orlikow.
 He served as co-chair of Ouellette's campaign to become Mayor of Winnipeg in 2014, and was director of communications for Ouellette's successful campaign to become Member of Parliament for Winnipeg Centre in 2015.